apache/apex-core/docs/application_packages.md

  lications/MyFirstApplication/launch
 ```

-Please refer to the [Gateway API reference](https://www.google.com/url?q=https://www.datatorrent.com/docs/guides/DTGatewayAPISpecification.html&sa=D&usg=AFQjCNEWfN7-e7fd6MoWZjmJUE3GW7UwdQ) for the complete specification of the REST API.
+Please refer to the [Gateway API](http://docs.datatorrent.com/dtgateway_api/) for the complete specification of the REST API.

 # Examining and Launching Application Packages Through Apex CLI

 If you are working with Application Packages in the local filesystem and
 do not want to deal with dtGateway, you can use the Apex Command Line Interface (dtcli).
-Please refer to the [Gateway API](dtgateway_api.md)
+Please refer to the [Gateway API](http://docs.datatorrent.com/dtgateway_api/)
 to see samples for these commands.

 ## Getting Application Package Meta Information